 Pricing

 Important is the monitoring of cost.
-Transactions can be increasing the cost.
+Transactions can increase the cost.
 By default, the start price is $10 for each storage account/month.
 Storage accounts that exceed 73 million monthly transactions will be charged $0.1492 for every 1 million transactions that exceed the threshold.

 Use the Microsoft Defender for Storage Price Estimation workbook for more price calculations.